Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

    into a fresh Subversion repository especially for new users.
 Typical mistakes are directories placed at the wrong level or with the wrong name.
 Nothing to fear though...
-If you want to start again from a fresh Subversion repository contact the |SYSPRODUCTNAME| Team to get your Subversion repository reinitialized.
+If you want to start again from a fresh Subversion repository contact the Tuleap Team to get your Subversion repository reinitialized.
 Alternatively you can easily delete or move directories and files with any subversion client afterwards.